 Nosara – Very chill beach town further down the Pacific Coast (although not particularly easy to get to given the horrible road conditions).
 It’s a great place for Surf/Yoga.

-Santa Teresa – very chill beach town on the Nicoya Peninsula
+Santa Teresa – a very chill beach town on the Nicoya Peninsula

 Manuel Antonio – Home to the countries most popular national park, Manuel Antonio National Park.
 It’s probably one of the most touristy places in Costa Rica, but it is worth visiting.